ehsanasgari/DiTaxa/README.md

 The "fast2label"" e.g. «dataset/periodontal/mapping.txt» provides a mapping from fastq files to their labels.<br/>
 The "phenomap", e.g. «diseased:1,healthy:0» determining which labels to be considered as positive class and which as negative class.<br/>
 The "override", 1 will override already existing files in the directory.<br/>
+The "heatmap" e.g. «PeriodontalSamples:HealthySamples» determines the names for plotting positive and negative pheotypes on the heatmap.<br/>
 The "blastn", path to the "bin" directory of blast existing on your system.
 You can get the latest version from here: ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/
 <br/>

 After running this command the output files will be generated in 'results_dental' as described bellow.

 <h2> Output example </h2>